Hall Bartlett: Personal life and death

 Bartlett was heavily involved in the Los Angeles community as a founder of the Music Center, a director of the James Doolittle Theatre, a patron of the Art Museum, a patron of the American Youth Symphony, a board member of KCET, and organizer of the Los Angeles Rams Club and the Los Angeles Lakers Basketball Club.

-At the time of his passing in 1993, Bartlett was finishing his second novel for Random House, Face to Face.
-His first novel, The Rest of Our Lives, was a best seller in 1988.
-Bartlett had partnered with Michael J. Lasky and developed a dozen projects for the eleven years prior to his death.
+Bartlett's first novel, The Rest of Our Lives, was a best seller in 1988.
+He partnered with Michael J. Lasky and developed a dozen projects for the eleven years prior to his death.
 One of these projects included the film Catch Me If You Can.
 Bartlett and Lasky both wrote and drafted many scripts for the project with Hall positioned as the director and Lasky producing.
 The rights were eventually sold and produced/directed by Steven Spielberg, nineteen years after Lasky's first option.
 In his last days, they were working on a three-picture slate which included the re-mastering of Jonathan Livingston Seagull.
 The production team grew to include Robert Watts, known for being one of the producers on a number of Spielberg and Lucas films.

+Bartlett died on September 8, 1993, at the age of 70.
+He experienced complications from a hip operation and died while being transported from his home in Los Angeles to a hospital.
+At the time of his death, he was finishing his second novel for Random House, Face to Face.